dotnet/docs-maui/docs/user-interface/controls/shapes/path.md

 [![Browse sample.](~/media/code-sample.png) Browse the sample](/samples/dotnet/maui-samples/userinterface-shapes)

-The .NET Multi-platform App UI (.NET MAUI) `Path` class derives from the `Shape` class, and can be used to draw curves and complex shapes.
+The .NET Multi-platform App UI (.NET MAUI) <xref:Microsoft.Maui.Controls.Shapes.Path> class derives from the `Shape` class, and can be used to draw curves and complex shapes.
 These curves and shapes are often described using `Geometry` objects.
-For information on the properties that the `Path` class inherits from the `Shape` class, see [Shapes](index.md).
+For information on the properties that the <xref:Microsoft.Maui.Controls.Shapes.Path> class inherits from the `Shape` class, see [Shapes](index.md).

-`Path` defines the following properties:
+<xref:Microsoft.Maui.Controls.Shapes.Path> defines the following properties:

 - `Data`, of type `Geometry`, which specifies the shape to be drawn.
 - `RenderTransform`, of type `Transform`, which represents the transform that is applied to the geometry of a path prior to it being drawn.